learning-process/parallel_programming_course/docs/common_information/introduction.rst

   - `Introduction to Parallel Computing <http://ikt.muctr.ru/images/info/2Lecture_3.pdf>`__

 \* *All instructions, repositories, and tables may be updated during the learning process for better usability.
-Be prepared for changes and check them periodically!!!*
+Be prepared for changes, check and update them periodically!!!*